-Under the provisions of the new legislation, companies’ responsibility is to extend along their entire supply chain, graduated in line with the opportunities they have to exert an influence.
-Companies must realise their obligations in their own field of business and vis à vis their direct suppliers.
+Companies’ responsibility is to extend along their entire supply chain, graduated in line with the opportunities they have to exert an influence.
+Companies must realise their obligations in their own field of business and vis-à-vis their direct suppliers.
 Indirect suppliers are involved as soon as the company receives substantiated reports of human rights violations at that level.

-The legislation translates into concrete provisions the way companies must comply with their due diligence obligations in the field of human rights.
+The legislation translates into concrete provisions the way in which companies have to comply with their due diligence obligations in the field of human rights.
 This involves analysing human rights-related risks, taking measures to prevent and mitigate human rights violations, setting up grievance mechanisms and reporting on their activities.

 Protecting health and the environment